ygidtu/trackplot/docs/command_line_usage.md

 In this topic, Sashimi.igv could load m6A modification (tag, ma:i) and length of polyA (tag, pa:f) tag from bam file, and then present it on each reads.

-here is the subset bam information,
+Here is the subset bam information,

 ```bash

 SRR12503063.3513161	16	1	14362	1	..	*	0	0	..	..
 NM:i:197	ms:i:1177	AS:i:977	nn:i:0	ts:Z:+	tp:Z:P	cm:i:191	s1:i:837	s2:i:861	de:f:0.089	rl:i:41	pa:f:55.6556	rs:Z:-	ma:i:14368